 Asian / Pacific Island Nursing Journal: Official Journal of the Asian American / Pacific Islander Nurses Association features research papers, empirical and theoretical articles, editorials, abstracts of recent dissertations, and conference summaries that relate to nursing care written by scientists and researchers in nursing and the social sciences, such as:

 - Clinical and Developmental Psychology, Sociology, Anthropology, Social Work, Public Health, Education, Genetics, Pharmacology, Infectious Disease, Oncology, Cardiovascular Disease, Pulmonary Function and Disease, Dermatology, Wound Healing, Immunology, Anesthesiology, Endocrinology, Gastroenterology, Hematology, Neonatology, Nephrology, Pathology, Physiology, Nutrition, Pain Management, Sleep Disturbances, and Mental Health.

 Articles in this journal are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 This is an Open Access publication that charges an Author Processing Charge (APC).
 The fee is $200 for members of AAPINA or $300 for non-members.

 See Aims and Scope page for complete coverage of this publication.

-We are happy to announce that Asian / Pacific Island Nursing Journal has been accepted for inclusion in the Directory of Open Access Journals (DOAJ).
-The journal is also indexed in Scopus.
-PubMed application is currently under review.
+We are happy to announce that Asian / Pacific Island Nursing Journal has been accepted for inclusion in PubMed Central and the Directory of Open Access Journals (DOAJ).
 We look forward to receiving your submissions.
-Scopus and DOAJ inclusion is an important recognition of our quality.
+PMC and DOAJ inclusion is an important recognition of our quality.

 Business Address: University of Hawaii Press, Journals Division, 2840 Kolowalu Street, Honolulu, HI 96822